sandmman/swift-enterprise-demo/README.md

 TODO: Include image here

+Once you've updated the `cloud_config.json` configuration file, you should update your application instance of Swift-Enterprise-Demo on Bluemix.
+To do, you should execute the `cf push` command from the root folder of the applications's repo.

+TODO: Add output for cf push

 ## Running the application locally
 In order to build the application locally, use the appropriate command depending on the operating system you are running on your development system:

 * Linux: `swift build`
 * macOS: `swift build -Xlinker -lc++`

+TODO: Add content for SwiftMetrics